-\textbf{\textit{Brief summary.}} Visual privacy marker is a solution allowing users to directly and actively express individual privacy needs, and no particular constraint exists in the information the visual markers can convey.
-This human-computer-interactive pattern ensures great extendibility and broad applicability for visual privacy markers in real-world implementations.
-However, the current methods commonly require an extra parsing module to be integrated with the camera to translate the marker into structured privacy policies.
-To this end, different types of camera applications are preferred to follow unified design protocols and parsing rules corresponding to the visual marker, both of which are yet unavailable in the current industry.
-In addition, although the artificial visual marks are more flexible than the natural ones, wearing a conspicuous artificial mark is not always practical.
-How to design more natural artificial visual marks without compromising the extendibility is still an ongoing challenge.
+Visual privacy markers allow users to express individual privacy needs directly and actively.
+This human-computer interactive design ensures great extendibility and applicability in real-world implementations.
+However, the current methods commonly require a build-in parsing module to translate the marker into structured policies, yet unified parsing rules are unavailable in the current industry.
+In addition, wearing a conspicuous artificial mark is not always practical for users.